 Find out if teeth whitening is right for you.

-All toothpastes help remove surface stains, because they contain mild abrasives.
-Some whitening toothpastes contain gentle polishing or chemical agents that provide additional stain removal effectiveness.
-Whitening toothpastes can help remove surface stains only and do not contain bleach; over-the-counter and professional whitening products contain carbamide peroxide or hydrogen peroxide that helps lighten the color deep in the tooth.
-Whitening toothpastes can lighten the tooth’s color by about one shade.
+All kinds of toothpaste help remove surface stains because they contain mild abrasives.
+Some whitening toothpaste contains gentle polishing or chemical agents that provide additional stain removal effectiveness.
+Whitening toothpaste can help remove surface stains only and do not contain bleach; over-the-counter and professional whitening products contain carbamide peroxide or hydrogen peroxide that helps lighten the color deep in the tooth.
+Whitening toothpaste can lighten the tooth’s color by about one shade.
 In contrast, light-activated whitening conducted in your dentist’s office can make your teeth three to eight shades lighter.